 Make Your Own: How to Make Homemade Natto

 7. Yogurt (Grass-Fed Dairy or Coconut Milk)

 Yogurt is made through lacto-fermentation with nut or dairy milk and a yogurt starter culture.
-The beneficial bacteria in yogurt is called transient bacteria, because they feed existing healthy gut bacteria as they pass through your intestinal tract.
+The beneficial bacteria in yogurt is called transient bacteria, because they feed existing gut bacteria as they pass through your intestinal tract.
 Unlike the bacteria found in kefir, they don’t colonize your GI tract, but they still have gut-supportive benefits.

-Like kefir, we recommend coconut milk yogurt over dairy because it’s easier on digestion and contains healthy fats like lauric acid.
+Like kefir, we recommend coconut milk yogurt over dairy because it’s easier on digestion and contains fats like lauric acid.

 If you do choose dairy milk, whenever possible try to find a variety that uses milk from grass-fed cows.
 Grass-fed cow milk is higher in anti-inflammatory omega–3 essential fatty acids and lower in pro-inflammatory omega–6s than conventional dairy milk.
-It also contain fewer antibiotics and hormones (7).
+It also contains fewer antibiotics and hormones (7).